numsim-group/klimakoffer/milestone3/milestone3_menu.md

-In the last milestone, we focused on the modeling aspect and introduced several parametrizations of,e.g., heat capacity, albedo, radiation, etc.
+In the last milestone, we focused on the modeling aspect and introduced several parametrizations of, e.g., heat capacity, albedo, radiation, etc.

 Before moving on to modeling the diffusion